sadit/SimilaritySearchDemos/navigating-WIT/README.md

 The dataset is composed of more than 300K embeddings for the (URL)[WIT dataset] that capture visual and language semantics of several wikipedia articles.

+## Demonstrations
+`nav-wit.jl`

 We use the Spanish sample of WIT to demostrate a simple navigation on it using the Pluto notebook.
 Pluto must retrive the correct package versions so it must work out of the box.

+`umap-wit.jl`

+Parallel UMAP construction using SimilaritySearch to create the all k nearest neighbor graph.
+It uses the `wit-index.jld2` downloaded by `nav-wit.jl`

+`visualize-umap.jl`

+Pluto notebook to visualize the output of `umap-wit.jl`

 ## Usage:
 Install the [Julia](https://julialang.org/downloads/) language (recommended v1.6 or later) and also install the Pluto notebook (lastest version)